ArminKleinert/shaza/README.md

 It is currently not tested enough to be used safely.
 - ``:export-as <string>`` If set, the functions' name will be converted to the given string by the compiler.
+- ``:tk-aliases [...]`` Defines a list of token-strings which will be replaced by some other text.
+There is an example below.
+Right now, this is highly unsafe and should be used with extreme caution, since it will happily replace any token if it fits the given name!

 Not implemented:
 - ``:checked-calls #t/#f`` Makes sure the functions can only call functions